jrd261/exp-docs/_pages/developers/reference/player-app-sdk.md

 At load time, player apps have access to the global variable `exp`.
 This is a full running instance of the [javascript SDK](http://docs.goexp.io/developers/reference/javascript-sdk/), but has two additional namespaces: `exp.app` and `exp.player`.
 Inside of an application, `exp.app` is a reference to the current app.

+# URL Paramters

+The following parameters can be added to the player url as query params or hash params:

+- `host` Specify the authentication host (the api server) to use.
+Default is `api.goexp.io`.
+- `debug` Enable debugging.
+Will stop player from restarting to leave logs accessible.
+- `uuid` The uuid of the device or consumer app to use for authentication.
+- `secret` The device's secret.
+We suggest using hash params to keep the secret off the wire.
+- `apiKey` The consumer app's api key.

 # App